cshum/imagor/README.md

 [libvips](https://www.libvips.org/).
 It is typically 4-8x [faster](https://github.com/libvips/libvips/wiki/Speed-and-memory-use) than using the quickest ImageMagick and GraphicsMagick settings. imagor implements libvips [streaming](https://www.libvips.org/2019/11/29/True-streaming-for-libvips.html) that enables parallel processing pipelines, achieving high network throughput.

-imagor features tons of image processing use cases, exposed as a HTTP service with first-class Docker support.
+imagor features a ton of image processing use cases, available as a HTTP server with first-class Docker support.
 It adopts the [thumbor](https://thumbor.readthedocs.io/en/latest/usage.html#image-endpoint) URL syntax representing a high-performance drop-in replacement.

 imagor is a Go library built with speed, security and extensibility in mind.
 Alongside there is [imagorvideo](https://github.com/cshum/imagorvideo) bringing video thumbnail capability through ffmpeg C bindings.